Chapter 2 : The Jumper

 “Rose!
 Get your mind out of the gutter!”
 I cut her off, feeling my face burn.
 I wish.

 “Okay, okay!
 So, what?
 You had a little nocturnal stroll together underneath a beautiful starlit sky and then watched the sun rise, all the while confessing your undying love for each other?”
-She said sarcastically.
+She says sarcastically.

 “What?
 Louis?”
-Rose said incredulously.
+Rose says incredulously.
 “Why Louis?
 I’d have thought Albus...”